Kig ha farz: History

-Although numerous palynological traces are attested for the ancient and medieval era, buckwheat or buckwheat, originating in Asia, appears in Breton and Norman texts from the end of the 15th century.
-It will quickly impose itself in the poor lands of inland Brittany.
-Its rapid growth (four months) and high yield ensure its success.
-It replaces wheat for food and becomes the basic cereal in Bas-Léon, "the part of Brittany where Breton is spoken, lives on buckwheat flour pancakes" wrote Stendhal.
+Although numerous palynological traces are attested for the ancient and medieval era, buckwheat, originating in Asia, appears in Breton and Norman texts from the end of the 15th century.
+It quickly becomes popular in the poor lands of inland Brittany due to its rapid growth (four months) and high yield, replacing wheat as a staple food in Bas-Léon.
+"The part of Brittany where Breton is spoken lives on buckwheat flour pancakes," wrote Stendhal.
 This allowed the marketing of wheat and ensured a certain prosperity in Brittany.
 By providing the population with a correct diet, buckwheat was probably no stranger to the population growth in Brittany in the 19th century.

-Until the Revolution, the obligation to use communal ovens and to pay taxes restricted the method the cooking of far, to cooking far in a bag, thus remaining the only type of fars until the 19th century.
+Until the Revolution, the obligation to use communal ovens and to pay taxes restricted the method of cooking farz to cooking in a bag, thus remaining the only type of farz until the 19th century.
 As early as 1732, Grégoire de Rostrenen, in his dictionary, defined the word fars as "farce cooked in a bag in the pot to eat with meat in the manner of Léon".
-In all the houses of the country of Léon, one found bags to make far (the production using finely sewn linen, the seams on the outside, were in the program of the domestic course of Saint-Pol-de-Léon, before marriage).
-In some parts of Cornouaille it is called farz poch or farz mañch, a far cooked in a pocket or an old shirt sleeve.
+In all the houses of the country of Léon, one found bags to make farz (the production using finely sewn linen, the seams on the outside, were in the program of the domestic course of Saint-Pol-de-Léon, before marriage).
+In some parts of Cornouaille, it is called farz poch or farz mañch, a farz cooked in a pocket or an old shirt sleeve, respectively.
 Sack cooking is more common on islands or in poor, deforested areas.
-Claude Grassineau-Alasseur once wrote in the book Briérons: "In Brière, we often ate grou, the equivalent of Breton kig ha farz; to the vegetables of the pot-au-feu we add a piece of bacon and a porridge of buckwheat which we put in a small canvas bag; when cooked, this porridge forms a mass and can be cut into slices».
-This type of mixture cooked inside an envelope is known in other French regions (farcis du Poitou, farcidure du Limousin, farcement de Savoie (farçon à la tasque)12) and in Europe (broeder, Jan-in -de-zak in the Netherlands).
+Claude Grassineau-Alasseur once wrote in the book Briérons: "In Brière, we often ate grou, the equivalent of Breton kig ha farz; to the vegetables of the pot-au-feu we add a piece of bacon and a porridge of buckwheat which we put in a small canvas bag; when cooked, this porridge forms a mass and can be cut into slices".
+This type of mixture cooked inside an envelope is known in other French regions (e.g. as farcis in Poitou, farcidure in Limousin, farcement in Savoie (farçon à la tasque)) and elsewhere in Europe (e.g. broeder or Jan-in-de-zak in the Netherlands).